 - Milestone: Create an editorial calendar

-- Lesson one: What is an editorial calendar and why do you need one?
-(8 minutes)
+- Lesson one: What is an editorial calendar and why do you need one? (eight minutes)

-- Lesson two: Digital or physical planner?
-(4 minutes)
+- Lesson two: Digital or physical planner? (four minutes)

-- Lesson three: Everything to include in your editorial planner (7 minutes)
+- Lesson three: Everything to include in your editorial planner (seven minutes)

 Now all that’s left is to film!
 While not all courses require video, we do find that the majority of our course creators are at least a bit interested in including video in a few lessons.
-If you want to use video in your online course, check out this blog post.
+If you want to use video in your online course, you can set up a home video recording studio.

 Once you’ve began creating your course, you should also start building your audience.
 If you’re going to build an email list (which we highly recommend), MailChimp is free up to your first 2,000 subscribers, so I recommend signing up there.

 When it comes to actual video production, use equipment that you already have.
 Don’t be fooled into thinking you need the nicest DSLR or a $600 microphone.
 You can get away with your cell phone or webcam.